B21-CAP0375/Javas/README.md

 1.Modeling using Keras with Supervised Algorithm (Neural Network) 2.Using pandas to represent data frames. balances the dataset from 4:1 to 1:1.
 Divide the data into training and testing datasets using Sklearn with test_size = 0.2
-3.Train the model and generate a file with .h5 format then convert it to .tflite to be implemented on android 4.the data obtained after testing and training reach 98% accuracy.
+3.Train the model and generate a file with .h5 format then convert it to .tflite to be implemented on android 4.the data obtained after testing and training reach 97% for accuracy training and 98% for validation accuracy